zhangcheng1006/PSC-Blockchain/README.md

 # PSC-Blockchain

-This is the code repository of the PSC-Blockchain group.
+## Introduction
+The *Projet Collectif Scientif* of a group of students from Ecole Polytechnique, collaborating with a group of Orange.

-Group members:
+## Group Members:
+- Cheng ZHANG
+- Shiwen XIA

-Nikolay IONANOV
+- Nikolay IONANOV

-Thibault La BATIDE-ALANORE,
+- Thibault La BATIDE-ALANORE

-Zhihao PENG,
+- Zhihao PENG

-Shiwen XIA,

-Cheng ZHANG.